nonamepeople/attempt-man/README.md

 // => 'Hello World!
 Counter: 3';
 ~~~

-Here we can see the callback function has been executed thress times.
+Here we see that the function was successfully executed at the third time.

 > Note: The `Attempter.run()` method is returns a Promise.
 > The attempts will not be continued when there was no exception throws in the last attempt.